Last updated on August 16th, 2023

 Honestly, only the main touristy attractions in Sultanahmet (such as Hagia Sophia, Blue Mosque, Topkapi, one of the underground cisterns) will take the whole day, if not more.
-Then you can devote another day to a walk along Istiklal, Galata Tower, Karakoy and a cruise along the Bosphorus.
-Another day – a walk through museums, parks and/or other lesser-visited quirky neighborhoods.
+Then you can devote another day to a walk along Istiklal, Galata Tower, Karakoy, and a cruise along the Bosphorus.
+Another day – a walk through museums, parks, and/or other lesser-visited quirky neighborhoods.
 And you also must spend at least one day on the Asian side.

-5. Where to Stay in Istanbul
+Where to Stay in Istanbul

 Where to stay in Istanbul is a very important question to ask since it will determine the quality of your trip.
-Staying in the wrong area can spoil your vacation.
+Staying in the wrong area can spoil any vacation.
 You need to learn about each neighborhood and district and decide if it will suit your needs.